 How to Cook a Baked Potato in the Microwave

-Is it possible to cook a potato in the microwave?
-Yes!
-Totally.
+Can you “bake” a potato in the microwave?
+Yes.
 It will take you approximately 10 minutes or so rather than forty-five minutes plus.
 Keep in mind, however, that microwaving potatoes will not have the crispy skin that you get from baking them in the oven.

 To cook a potato in the microwave: